 Use of the Words "College," "University" or "Seminary"

 The words "college," "university," and "seminary" are restricted words in Pennsylvania.
 (See 24 Pa.
 C.S.A. § 6503.)
 Filing of corporate names and fictitious corporate names using these words requires approval.
-Contact the Division of Higher and Career Education to request approval.
+Contact the Division of Higher Education, Access, and Equity at 717.783.6786 to request approval.
 The Fee for an

 Application for Approval to use the word “college,” “university,” or “seminary”